Last updated on July 2nd, 2023

 Unique architecture, many shopping malls, restaurants and cafes in the largest and oldest covered market in the world, which can accommodate up to half a million people at a time, can easily amaze everyone.
 91 million people a year visit the market (the only thought about it blows my mind).

-The foundation of the bazaar was laid in 1461 and in its labyrinths, that extends over an area of 30.700 square meters, there are 66 streets and about 4,000 shops (can you imagine?).
+The foundation of the bazaar was laid in 1461.
+In its labyrinths that extend over an area of 30.700 square meters, there are 66 streets and about 4,000 shops (can you imagine?).

 Today, many of the shops, of course, differ from the shops in the past.
 Still and all, the streets of the market retained the old names.